sahemant12/Full-Stack-Web-Development/README.md

             - (b) morgan : morgan('tiny') //morgan is a logger which is used to log(gives the information about request) morgan('default')

 # Next ->
   4. REST APIs and CRUD(Easy Done)
+     - Router: `const router = express.Router()` for more details: [ https://expressjs.com/en/guide/routing.html ]
-  5. MVC : It is used to manage the code so that it is not look dirty.
+  6. MVC : It is used to manage the code so that it is not look dirty.
 It is used for bigger project.
     - Model: The backend that contains all the data logic.
     - View: The frontend or graphical user interface (GUI).
     - Controller: The brains of the application that controls how data is displayed.